ml-tooling/universal-build/README.md

 Or directly from the Github UI: `Actions` -> `build-pipeline` -> `Run workflow`.
 The Github UI will allow you to set the build arguments and working directory.

+### Simplified Versioning

+> Only [semantic versioning](https://semver.org/) is supported at the moment.

+If you do not provide an explicit version via the build arguments (`--version`), universal-build will automatically detect the latest version via Git tags and pass a dev version to your build scripts.
+The dev version will have the following format: `<MAJOR>.<MINOR>.<PATCH>-dev.<BRANCH>`.
+This should be sufficient for the majority of development builds.
+However, the release step still requires to have a valid semantic version provided via the arguments.

 ### Automated Build Pipeline

 _TBD_